-HTTP Proxy Server Configuration Item Description Comments Address - If this site uses an HTTP proxy server, a These values are Port specific site proxy server IP Address and Port number are required for the Remote Service communication to work.
-Otherwise, select None . determined by the Username and Password If the HTTP proxy server requires user authorization, a specific Username, and Password is required.
+HTTP Proxy Server Configuration Item Description Comments Address - If this site uses an HTTP proxy server, a These values are Port specific site proxy server IP Address and Port number are required for the determined by the customer.
+Username and Password Remote Service communication to work.
+Otherwise, select None .
+If the HTTP proxy server requires user authorization, a specific Username, and Password is required.
 Otherwise, select None.

-4. In the Remote Service Configuration window, enter the applicable data: and the nemete set the set ingulation withdow, enter the applicable data.
+4. In the Remote Service Configuration window, enter the applicable --